kubernetes/minikube/docs/contributors/roadmap.md

 * Becoming the default local-cluster setup for Kubernetes

 ## Non-Goals
-* Simplifying kubernetes production deployment experience.
+* Simplifying Kubernetes production deployment experience.
 Kube-deploy is attempting to tackle this problem.
 * Supporting all possible deployment configurations of Kubernetes like various types of storage, networking, etc.

 ## Priorities